openid/openid4vp_ble/main.md

 Pre-requisites: The Verifier has opened it's application and started the mode that accepts OpenID4VP.

-1. The Verifier starts the BLE advertisement (`PDU ADV_IND`).
+1. The Verifier starts the BLE advertisement (`PDU ADV_IND`) using the service UUID `00000001-5026-444A-9E0E-D6F2450F3A77`.
 The advertisment message starts with the prefix `OVP` (see below) and includes the first 5 bytes of the verifier's ephemeral key.
-2. The Wallet scans the BLE layer.
+2. The Wallet scans the BLE layer and sends a `SCAN_REQ` to the Verifier acknowledging the advertisment.
 If there is only a single Verifier sending an advertisment message with the `OVP` prefix, the Wallet may automatically select this Verifier.
 Otherwise, if there are multiple verifiers the user is asked to choose.
-3. The Wallet connects to the Verifier (`SCAN_REQ`).
-The remaining 27 byte of the Verifier's ephemeral key is provided in the scan response (`SCAN_RESP`).
+3. On Receiving the `SCAN_REQ`, the verifier sends a `SCAN_RESP` to the particular Wallet using the service UUID `00000002-5026-444A-9E0E-D6F2450F3A77`.
+This request contains the remaining 27 byte of the Verifier's ephemeral key.
 4. The Wallet generates its ephemeral key pair and combines both keys to create a DHE secret key as described in (#encryption).
-5. The Wallet sends an identify request (`IDENTIFY_REQ`) and submits its public key to the verifier in plain text [see below](#identify-ble-request)
-6. The Verifier calculates the DHE secret key based on its key pair and the wallet's public key as described in (#encryption).
+The Wallet then sends an identify request (`IDENTIFY_REQ`, see (#identify-ble-request)) and submits its public key to the verifier in plain text.
+The Verifier calculates the DHE secret key based on its key pair and the wallet's public key as described in (#encryption).

 Note: While the Verifier can be active for a long time and process multiple connections (based on the same Verifier key), it's expected that the range of the verifiers advertisement is limited based on the application's requirement.
 Verifiers are expected to provide the necessary controls to limit the range.
+### BLE Advertisement Structure

 BLE Advertisement Packet structure is defined as follows: